 Sycomore: A Distributed Ledger That Self-Adapts to Demand

-French distributed systems researcher Emmanuelle Anceaume of INRIA/IRISA will present her work on Sycomore at Bitcoin Wednesday on 6 February, 2019.
+French distributed systems researcher Emmanuelle Anceaume of INRIA/IRISA plans to present her work on Sycomore at Bitcoin Wednesday.
 She writes:

 Sycomore is a new way to organize transactions and blocks in order to address performance issues of permissionless distributed ledgers.
 In contrast to most of the existing solutions in which the ledger is a chain of blocks extracted from either a tree of blocks or graph of blocks, which structurally limits the number of blocks that can appear on the ledger, I propose Sycomore, a balanced, directed acyclic graph (DAG) of blocks.
 In my presentation I will show why this new design allows us to have the openness, security, immutability and transparency of Bitcoin while attaining a higher throughput and self-adaptivity to demand for transactions.